douglasstarnes/mempy-flask-heroku/README.md

 ```
 db.dropDatabase()
 ```
 This will delete the database but it will be recreated the next time we connect to it and save a document.
-Exit the `mongo` shell with _Ctrl D_.
+Exit the `mongo` shell with _Ctrl-d_.
 Then delete the test file.

 ####Flask and forms
 We're going to create the present day 'Hello world' app which is a todo list.
 So first we'll create a form that will let a user create a new todo item.
 We'll use an HTML template for this and have Flask display that template on the index page.
-Templates in Flask are by default stored in a directory in the root of the application called `templates` so let's go ahead and create one:
+Templates in Flask are by default stored in a directory in the root of the application called `templates` so let's go ahead and create it:
 ```
 mkdir templates
 ```

-Next, inside of the `templates` folder, create a new template called `index.html` and add the following markup to it:
+Next, inside of the `templates` folder, create a new template file called `index.html` and add the following markup to it:
 ```html
 <html>
     <body>